Frederick R. Payne Jr.

-Frederick Rounsville "Fritz" Payne Jr. (July 31, 1911 – August 6, 2015) was a World War II Ace and a brigadier general in the United States Marine Corps.
+Frederick Rounsville Payne Jr. (July 31, 1911 – August 6, 2015) was a World War II Ace and a brigadier general in the United States Marine Corps.
 Payne was awarded the Navy Cross for service with VMF-212.

 Education

 He attended the United States Naval Academy from 1930 to 1932 and subsequently graduated from the University of Arizona in 1935.

 Career

 Payne was awarded the Navy Cross for service with VMF-212 on Guadalcanal between September and October 1942, shooting down six Japanese airplanes.
 After the war, he continued his service with U.S. Marines and fought in the Korean war until he retired from U.S. Marines in 1958.
 In his post-military career, Payne helped plan the construction of the San Onofre Nuclear Generating Station, He retired from Southern California Edison in 1976.
 He was also honored with the Congressional Gold Medal in May 2015.
 Payne died six days after his 104th birthday on August 6, 2015, at Rancho Mirage, California; at the time of his death he was the oldest living former fighter ace.